 I cut the silverside joint exactly one thumb width apart and with the grain, this isn’t too thick and in the UK it allows for faster drying times.
 Cutting with the grain gives you nice looking biltong with smooth sides.

 After cutting the meat, I lay the meat side by side in a dish, and spray with vinegar, I use a spray bottle with vinegar as it is easier to coat the meat and the meat is not drenched in vinegar.
 I then turn the meat around and spray the other side too.
 This is an important step as coating the meat with vinegar stops mould from forming.

 While the meat is resting I roast some coriander in a frying pan until it turns light brown, I then crush it in my pestle and mortar.

-I use Crown National biltong spice for my biltong mix, I use 45g/kg, so for this mix, I used 135g of biltong spice.
+I use Crown National (Affiliate Link) biltong spice for my biltong mix, I use 45g/kg, so for this mix, I used 135g of biltong spice.
 I mixed the crushed coriander and the biltong spice together.

 I put the spice mix in a small cup and spread it over the biltong, making sure to cover all the meat.

 I turned the meat over and covered it with more spice on the other side.

 I let the meat rest for 8 hours, I turn the meat around at the 4-hour mark to let the other side marinade.
 I also drain excess liquid from the bowl.
 You can leave the meat to marinade longer as the flavours get better the longer you leave it.